perfguru87/panopticum/README.md

       * [Data model visualization](#data-model-visualization)

 # Summary
 Software services registry for IT, RnD, DevOps, Support, Maintenance, Documentation and Operations teams.
-Could be used to document and link all your microservices together before and after they go live.
+It could be used to document and link all your microservices together before and after they go live.

 ![Panopticum](https://worksthatwork.com/assets/Articles/81/Images/NYC2.jpg)